TL;DR:

 - Not passive income – realistic year-one revenue for aggressive builders is $30K–$80K

-An AI automation agency (AAA) is a B2B consultancy that builds and deploys automated workflows using large language models and integration tools on behalf of client businesses.
+An AI automation agency (AAA) is a B2B implementation partner that builds and deploys automated workflows using large language models and integration tools on behalf of client businesses.

-This article explains what an AI automation agency actually is, what they build, how they price their work, how they compare to alternatives, and whether the model holds up in 2026.
+This article explains what an AI automation agency actually is, what they build, how they price their work, how they compare to alternatives, and how to decide whether one belongs in your automation roadmap.

 The Core Model